99designs/gqlgen/README.md

-# graphql-go
+# gqlgen

-This is a library for creating a strictly typed graphql server in golang.
+This is a library for quickly creating a strictly typed graphql servers in golang.

-I've forked from github.com/neelance/graphql-go to use the well written parsing and validation library it has locked away in [internal](https://github.com/neelance/graphql-go/issues/116).

 Big todos: